Skip to Content

 Respect the Utility Line Marks

-Wherever public utility lines are present, they’ll be identified by paint, flags, or both.
+Underground public utility lines will be identified by paint, flags, or both.

 Be sure marks remain visible for the full duration of your project.
 They are there to protect you, your property, and your neighbors.